 GeneCards Summary for FGF2 Gene

 FGF2 (Fibroblast Growth Factor 2) is a Protein Coding gene.
-Diseases associated with FGF2 include Corneal Neovascularization and Chronic Ulcer Of Skin.
-Among its related pathways are RET signaling and VEGF Signaling Pathway.
+Diseases associated with FGF2 include Kaposi Sarcoma and Corneal Neovascularization.
+Among its related pathways are RET signaling and Downstream signaling of activated FGFR2.
 GO annotations related to this gene include cytokine activity and heparin binding.
 An important paralog of this gene is FGF1.